Neck Vs Bridge Pickups

-Pickups come in all kinds of shapes and sizes, with so much tonal variety, it can be a daunting task for a novice to find out what pickup would suit his (or her) needs.
-It is imaginable that a player who plays predominantly jazz would rather have a pickup with a very clear and articulated tone, so his complex chords don’t turn in to a tonal mush.
-On the other hand, a jazz player would want his tone to be warm at the same time for his solo’s.
+Pickups come in all kinds of shapes and sizes and with so much tonal variety that it can be a daunting task for a novice to find out what pickup would suit their needs.
+It is imaginable that a player who plays predominantly jazz would rather have a pickup with a very clear and articulated tone, so their complex chords don’t turn in to a tonal mush.
+On the other hand, a jazz player would want their tone to be warm at the same time for his solos.
 A guitarist who plays metal would want something different.
-Aggression, tightness of the lows and lots of output is what many metal players want to cut through the band mix when playing with heavy gain.
+Aggression, tightness of the lows and lots of output are what many metal players want to cut through the band mix when playing with heavy gain.

 Choosing the right pickup set can be a daunting task.
 Not only because there are so many wishes but also because there are so many pickups to choose from.
 To make things even worse, the field of pickups to choose from gets even more complicated because there are a lot of pickups that have a bridge and a neck version!
 In this blog I will try to explain my views on the neck and bridge versions of pickups in general: why they exist and how they differ from each other and how you can use bridge and neck pickups in another way you might not have thought about.

 The differentiation of pickups in neck and bridge categories is because it’s easy.
 Because the amplitude of the string is bigger near where the neck pickup is positioned, you can use a pickup with less output near the neck than a pickup near the bridge in order to balance out the output differences between the pickups.
 The manufacturer will always list the best application for a pickup, but that doesn’t mean that you can’t use a pickup in a spot of your choosing!